thoth-tech/ThothTech-Documentation-Website/src/content/docs/Request-for-help/How-to-request-for-help.md

 title: How to Request Help When Encountering an Issue
 ---

-# How to Request Help When Encountering an Issue

 When you encounter an error during a task, it's essential to seek assistance promptly to minimize delays and ensure smooth project progress.
+If you submit a request for help, it will be better to provide clear and detailed information to streamline the troubleshooting process.
 Follow these steps to submit a request for help on your team channel:

 ## 1. Identify Your Team Channel